-Below TechRadar's James Peckham talks you through the exact process of how to set up your Philips Hue lights with your Google Assistant speaker as well as explaining how you can start controlling your lights with your voice.
+We enlisted the help of TechRadar’s James Peckham to guide you through the exact process of setting up Philips Hue smart lights with your Google Assistant speaker.
+On top of that, you’ll find tips on how to control your lights with your voice and much more.

 What is Philips Hue and how does it work?

-All of these lights can be controlled through an app on your iPhone or Android device, and they can also be controlled by the three main voice assistants hiding inside some of the best smart speakers.
+What makes these lighting solutions ‘smart’ is the fact that they can be controlled via an app on your iPhone or Android device, or via the three main voice assistants hiding inside some of the best smart speakers.
 That’s Apple’s Siri, Amazon Alexa and – of course – Google Assistant.
+Read our reviews for more information on each.

 How to set up Philips Hue with Google Assistant